Democratic Healthcare Reform is on the Forefront in Washington

 One issue sure to be on the agenda when the 111th Congress convenes in early January is the proposal to transition to the ICD-10 coding system.

-As you may recall, in October the American Academy of Professional Coders (AAPC), along with dozens of other health care associations, submitted formal comments to the Department of Health and Human Services (HHS) on a rule that proposed mandatory ICD-10 coding system adoption by October 2011.
+As you may recall, in October AAPC, along with dozens of other health care associations, submitted formal comments to the Department of Health and Human Services (HHS) on a rule that proposed mandatory ICD-10 coding system adoption by October 2011.
 All in all, more than 3,000 comments were submitted to HHS in response to this proposal and a solid majority opposed the proposed timetable.

 Shortly after the November election, representatives of the Obama administration (formally called the “transition team”) were sent into each and every agency to meet with senior officials for a briefing on all pending or proposed rules.
 Historically, the outgoing administration puts a hold on all pending proposals to give the new president the opportunity to review the proposed policies of the outgoing president.
 This gives the president-elect time to see whether the proposals of the outgoing president are consistent with his or her own views, goals, and objectives.